Page Comparison for SEO: The Complete Guide (2024)

 2

 Map out every heading on the competitor page.
 Are they covering subtopics you have omitted?
-Are they using question-based headings that capture featured snippets?
-Heading structure is one of the fastest wins in any page comparison exercise.
+Are they using question-based headings that capture featured snippets and voice search results?
+Heading structure is one of the fastest, lowest-effort wins in any page comparison exercise — adding a missing H2 that answers a related question can capture a featured snippet within weeks.

 3

 Word count alone is not a ranking factor, but content depth is.
-Compare whether the competitor answers follow-up questions, includes data, examples, or step-by-step instructions that your page skips.
-This feeds directly into page coverage and SEO — ensuring your page addresses the full scope of user intent.
+Compare whether the competitor answers follow-up questions, includes original data, real-world examples, step-by-step instructions, or visual explanations that your page skips.
+This feeds directly into page coverage and SEO — ensuring your page addresses the full scope of user intent and the full semantic breadth of the topic.

 4